GolferGeek/golf-compete/docs/phases.md

 	•	User-friendly participant management for admins.
 	•	Seamless onboarding for new users with pending invitations.
 	•	E2E tests covering all invitation and participation flows.

-Phase 5: Season-Long Competition Mechanics

-Goal: Implement the FedEx Cup–style logic: points calculation, standings, and multi-event progression.
-	1. Points & Leaderboard Logic
-	•	Extend the "series" and "event" data models to handle points assigned.
-	•	Define how points are stored in the database (e.g., an event_results or pivot table).
-	•	Double points for playoffs or "playoff events."
-	2. Standings & Leaderboard UI
-	•	Calculate aggregated points for each player in a series.
-	•	Display an ordered leaderboard (top players with their points).
-	•	Indicate "playoff events" with double points.
-	3. Integration with Events
-	•	Link event outcomes to the user's total points in a series.
-	•	Mark the winner, automatically assign points, store in DB.
-	4. E2E Testing
-	•	Create a series with multiple events.
-	•	Assign winners, validate correct point totals and leaderboard ordering.

-Deliverables:
-	•	Points system integrated into the series/events.
-	•	Leaderboard UI for each series.
-	•	E2E test coverage for multi-event progression and point calculations.

-Phase 6: Standalone Events & Score Tracking

-Goal: Extend the event system so users can create events not tied to a series and track scores live.
-	1. Standalone Events
-	•	Option to create events with no series.
-	•	Display those events in user dashboards.
-	2. Online Scorecard
-	•	Allow each participant to enter hole-by-hole scores.
-	•	Real-time updates (Supabase Realtime or incremental polling).
-	•	Summaries: total strokes, net scores (considering handicaps later).
-	3. Media Attachments
-	•	Allow uploading images/videos during the event (Supabase storage).
-	•	Display attachments in event details page.
-	4. E2E Testing
-	•	Create a standalone event, invite participants, track scores hole by hole.
-	•	Confirm real-time updates.
-	•	Test media uploads.

-Deliverables:
-	•	UI for standalone events + integrated scoreboard.
-	•	Real-time (or near real-time) scoring.
-	•	Media upload for event participants.
-	•	E2E tests for the full event flow.

-Phase 7: Practice & Improvement Tools

-Goal: Enable users to log notes about their game, plan practice sessions, and reference them later.
-	1. Notes & Improvement Logging
-	•	Create a "notes" or "improvement_logs" table.
-	•	Allow creation of notes during or after rounds (issues, victories, etc.).
-	•	Simple CRUD for notes.
-	2. Practice Session Planning
-	•	Table for "practice_sessions" with references to user, date, location, plan details.
-	•	UI to create and view upcoming or past practice sessions.
-	•	Display on calendar (user's personal calendar).
-	3. Integration with Calendar
-	•	Merge user events + practice sessions in the same calendar view.
-	•	Quick-add or quick-edit from the calendar.
-	4. E2E Testing
-	•	Log a note during an event.
-	•	Create a practice plan.
-	•	Verify notes appear in a user's "improvement" area.

-Deliverables:
-	•	Notes system integrated with events and practice sessions.
-	•	Practice session planning with a basic UI.
-	•	Combined calendar view for events + practices.
-	•	E2E tests confirming creation, retrieval, and updates of notes and sessions.

-Phase 8: Routines & Handicap Calculation for Multiple Bags

-Goal: Incorporate user-defined routines (pre/post shot, etc.) and refine bag-based handicap calculations.
-	1. Routines Management
-	•	Database schema for storing various routine types (pre-season, pre-round, etc.).
-	•	UI for adding/editing these routines.
-	•	Integrate routine prompts or references in event/practice flows (optional prompts).
-	2. Bag-Based Handicap Updates
-	•	Finalize formula or approach for calculating a handicap per bag.
-	•	Trigger handicap recalculation when a user completes a round.
-	•	Store updated handicap in DB for quick retrieval.
-	3. Integration in Round Flow
-	•	During or after a round, user sees their routine prompts or can skip.
-	•	On completion, final scores are used to recalculate handicap for that bag.
-	4. E2E Testing
-	•	Create multiple bags.
-	•	Play a round, confirm that the correct bag's handicap updates.
-	•	Add/edit routines, confirm display in relevant UI sections.

-Deliverables:
-	•	Routine definitions per user.
-	•	Fully implemented bag-based handicap calculations.
-	•	UI flow integration.
-	•	E2E tests ensuring routine creation and handicap recalculation.

 Phase 9: Coach/Pro Interaction & Payments